muratk5n/thirdwave/en/index.md

 ---

+One UA mention I remember before the war was from *Transporter 3*, Ukranian female character gets offended when mistakenly called Russian, "we are so different, dont call me Russian!"

+---

 Finnish former commando fighting the generic baddie "Nazis" but the origin story is key, he was wronged by Russia Russia Russia.